CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

       ![](../Images/lab13-t1p11.png)

-1. On the Choose protection settings for labeled items page, check **Apply content marking (1)** options and then click **Next (2)**.
+1. On the Choose protection settings for labelled items page, check **Apply content marking (1)** options and then click **Next (2)**.

     ![](../Images/lab13-t1p12(1).png)

-    >**Note:** The **Control access** option is not selected in this lab because it requires **Rights Management (Azure RMS / Microsoft Purview Information Protection)** to be enabled and fully configured in the organization.
+    >**Note:** The **Control access** option is not selected in this lab because it requires **Rights Management (Azure RMS / Microsoft Purview Information Protection)** to be enabled and fully configured in the organisation.
 Since RM services may not be activated in the newly created lab tenant, this option is intentionally skipped to avoid configuration or policy enforcement issues.

-1. On the content markings page, take note of the information box on the top of the page. **Turn on (1)** the Content Making and select **Add a watermark (2)**, **Add a header (3)**, & **Add a footer (4)**.
+1. On the content markings page, take note of the information box at the top of the page. **Turn on (1)** the Content Making and select **Add a watermark (2)**, **Add a header (3)**, & **Add a footer (4)**.
 Click on **Customize text (5),(6),(7)** on each and provide the text **customize watermark test** and click on **Save**.
-Content markings will be applied to the documents but only headers and footers will be applied to email messages.
+Content markings will be applied to the documents, but only headers and footers will be applied to email messages.
 In other words, watermarks are not applied to emails.
 The content marking associated with this label is a watermark.
-Select **Next (8)** on the bottom of the page.
+Select **Next (8)** at the bottom of the page.

     ![](../Images/lab13-t1p15(1).png)

     ![](../Images/lab13-t1p15.png)

-1. You are now in the Auto-labeling for files and emails window.
+1. You are now in the Auto-labelling for files and emails window.
 Turn on the **Auto-labeling for files and emails (1)** and read the description of auto-labeling on the top of the page and the information box below it.
-Select **Next (2)** on the bottom of the page.
+Select **Next (2)** at the bottom of the page.

     ![](../Images/lab13-t1p16.png)

-1. This next window defines protection settings for groups, and sites that have this label applied.
-This is not enabled, select **Next** on the bottom of the page.
+1. This next window defines protection settings for groups and sites that have this label applied.
+This is not enabled, select **Next** at the bottom of the page.

     ![](../Images/lab13-t1p17.png)